arctop/android-sdk/README.md

         }
     }

-To launch the login page of the Neuos app, start an activity with the following intent:
+To launch the login page of the Arctop app, start an activity with the following intent:

     Intent activityIntent = new Intent(NeuosSDK.NEUOS_LOGIN);

-The Neuos login activity will report close and report a result once complete.
+The Arctop login activity will report close and report a result once complete.
 You can either listen to that request or check the login status again.

-#### Verify a user is calibrated for Neuos
+#### Verify a user is calibrated for Arctop

-Before Neuos services can be used in any sessions, a user must complete calibration and have personal Neuos models generated for them.
-This is done via the Neuos Central app.
-To calibrate, in the Neuos Central app users will go through a short session:
+Before Arctop services can be used in any sessions, a user must complete calibration and have personal models generated for them.
+This is done via the Arctop app.
+To calibrate, in the Arctop app users will go through a short session:

 The calibration process is approximately 10 minutes long and asks users to complete six short tasks (1-3 minutes each) while their brain signal is recorded by a compatible headband or other sensor device.
 At the end of each task users are asked to rank their experience using slider scales and questionairres.

-This process is crucial in order for Neuos to learn individual users and adjust its algorithms to be as accurate and robust as possible.
+This process is crucial in order for Arctop platform to learn individual users and adjust its algorithms to be as accurate and robust as possible.
 Therefore, it is important that users complete this session while they are in a quiet place, with no disruptions, and making sure the headband is positioned properly.

 It is best practice that during the calibration tasks each user focuses on the screen as much as they can and do not close their eyes.
 It is OK to blink normally but otherwise they should try not to make unnecessary movements during the tasks since the headband is very sensitive to motion.
 Other guidance given for the calibration session includes:
     -Do NOT eat or drink.